 Physics 1003 is an overview of mechanics and discusses topics in mechanics, oscillations, waves, and thermodynamics, with an emphasis on applications of physics in various engineering and computing applications.
 The course is calculus-based.
-The course will be delivered in person, unless the public health situation requires us to move online.
+The course will be delivered in person unless the situation requires us to move online.
 In this case we will either use online synchronous lectures, or lecture recordings from last year.
-We will be doing a review of some material, as many of you will have had a less than ideal educational experience for the last few years.
+We will be doing a review of some material from high school but will be using a more advanced mathematical framework.